I Could Not Do That! (Psalms 31:5)

 Garlands of fragrant flowers adorned the stately church as the guests were greeted and slowly ushered in.
-At the front, next to the altar, the handsome visage of the man we were honoring was prominently displayed.
+At the front, next to the altar, the handsome visage of the man we honored was prominently displayed.
 It was our godfather who had passed away the previous week.
 Our family had flown across the country to be reunited with his family and honor this man and brother in Jesus Christ.

 Before my father passed away, he requested that I play a list of his favorite songs on solo guitar.
-However, I knew I would be overcome with emotion if I had to perform at the actual ceremony, so I pre-recorded the songs so that I would not have to perform it live.
+However, I knew I would be overcome with emotion if I had to perform at the ceremony, so I pre-recorded the songs so I would not have to perform them live.
 I did not have the strength of faith and poise of my godfather’s daughter.
 I could not do that!

 Lauren Daigle Performing Trust In You

-I sang this song, “Trust In You,” many times when I used to lead worship at church, but only exceptionally was I able to complete the song without tearing up or haltingly stumble over the lyrics.
+I sang this song, “Trust In You,” many times when I used to lead worship at church, but only exceptionally was I able to complete the song without tearing up or haltingly stumbling over the lyrics.
 I shared this song with my friend because its powerful lyrics reminded me of my frequent inability to trust God.
-For our relationship, I confessed to him that I would like nothing more than for him than to walk with God and trust Him at all times, desirous for him to avoid the many potholes that I have encountered.
-I shed tears when I sing this song because I realize how my frequent lapses of faith have caused me to take my eyes off of my Lord and Savior, Jesus Christ.
+For our relationship, I confessed to him that I would like nothing more than for him to walk with God and trust Him at all times, desirous for him to avoid the many potholes I have encountered.
+I shed tears when I sing this song because I realize how my frequent lapses of faith have caused me to take my eyes off my Lord and Savior, Jesus Christ.

 But I have trusted in Thy mercy; my heart shall rejoice in Thy salvation.